 Liposomes improve both the speed and potency of the absorption of their contents into the body, resulting in higher bioavailability.
-Scientific studies show this is because they are able to safely transport their contents through the gastrointestinal tract into target areas throughout the body.
+Scientific studies show this is because they can safely transport their contents through the gastrointestinal tract into target areas throughout the body.
 The phospholipid bilayer encapsulates the products, protecting them against degradation by enzymes in the body.
 In addition, liposomes further increase the efficacy of delivery into cells due to their phospholipid bilayer structure, which allows them to adhere to biological cell membranes.

 Due to their ability to maximize absorption, liposomes have been utilized extensively in fields including drug delivery, and delivering nutrients and genetic material into the body.
 They act as invaluable tools to increase the bioavailability of compounds such as drugs and nutrients in the body.